TabithaMcCracken/Blood-glucose-app/README.md

 # Blood Glucose Data Handler
 ## Overview
 This Python script is designed to handle blood glucose data obtained from a CGM through Glooko for individuals with Type 1 or Type 2 Diabetes.
-It provides functionalities to upload blood glucose data from a CSV file downloaded from the users Glooko account to a MySQL database, plot the last 24 hours of uploaded data, and analyze the data using ChatGPT.
+It provides functionalities to store blood glucose data from a CSV file in a MySQL database, plot the last 24 hours of uploaded data, and analyze the data using ChatGPT.

 ## Installation
 1. Clone this repository to your local machine.